Histamine Intolerance vs. Mast Cell Activation Syndrome

 If one or more of those 3 isn’t working, histamine can build up to high levels and cause symptoms.
 Or Histamine Intolerance can develop when someone consumes too many high histamine foods.

 Mast Cell Activation Syndrome happens when immune cells called mast cells are over-reactive.
 The job of the mast cells is to release inflammatory molecules to help fight off pathogens and allergens.
 But when the mast cells are over-reactive, they produce way too many of these inflammatory molecules.
-The best known one is histamine, but there are 200 other molecules that mast cells release.
+The best known one is histamine, but there are hundreds of other molecules that mast cells release.

 Some people just have Histamine Intolerance.
 With Histamine Intolerance, a low histamine diet makes a big difference.
 The 3 main pathways that breakdown histamine often need to be supported as well.
 With these steps, Histamine Intolerance symptoms will usually get much better.